 In previous years, the Group identified certain assets, which were to be disposed off in line with the strategic business plans of the Group.
 Accordingly, these assets were classified as held for sale.
-During the nine-month period ended 30 September 2016, these assets were reviewed for impairment.
+During the six-month period ended 30 June 2016, these assets were reviewed for impairment.
 Based on this review, an impairment of SR 44 million had been recognised in the interim condensed consolidated statement of profit or loss and other comprehensive income.
-During nine-month period ended 30 September 2016, these assets were completely disposed off at their carrying amounts, resulting in no gain or loss.
+During September 2016, these assets were completely disposed off at their carrying amounts, resulting in no gain or loss.